Pascal Charbonneau

-Pascal Charbonneau (born May 6, 1983, in Montreal) is a Canadian Grandmaster of chess, and a financial analyst.
-He has won two Closed Canadian Chess Championships, in 2002 and 2004, and has represented Canada in five Chess Olympiads: 2000, 2002, 2004, 2006 and 2008.
+Pascal Charbonneau (born May 6, 1983, in Montreal) is a Canadian chess grandmaster.
+He has won two Canadian Chess Championships, in 2002 and 2004, and has represented Canada in five Chess Olympiads: 2000, 2002, 2004, 2006 and 2008.

 Early years

-Pascal Charbonneau was introduced to chess through the Chess'n Math Association scholastic programs in Montreal, while he was in grade one.
-He showed talent and, coached by FM Richard Bérubé, he won a clutch of provincial and national grade school championships over the next several years.
+Charbonneau was introduced to chess through the Chess'n Math Association's scholastic programs in Montreal, when he was in grade one.
+He showed talent and, coached by FIDE Master Richard Bérubé, he won a number of provincial and national grade school championships over the next several years.

-Reaching National Master strength by age 14, he shared 2nd-3rd places in the Canadian Cadet Championship (under 16) at Victoria 1997 with 6.5/9.
+Reaching National Master strength by age 14, Charbonneau shared 2nd-3rd places in the Canadian Cadet Championship (under 16) at Victoria 1997 with 6.5/9.
 A few months later, he made a big step forward when he placed 2nd in the 1997–98 Junior Canadian Chess Championship in Winnipeg with 9/11.

 In 1998, he won the Canadian Cadet (Under 16) Championship in Saskatoon with 7/9.
-Then he won the 1998–99 Junior Canadian Championship in Vancouver with 10/11.
+Then, he won the 1998–99 Junior Canadian Championship in Vancouver with 10/11.
 This qualified him into the 1999 World Junior Championship at Yerevan, where he scored 6/13.
 Charbonneau won the 1999 Canadian Youth Championship (U16 group) at Vancouver with 4.5/5.
-He tied for 1st-2nd places, with Danny Goldenberg, in the 1999–2000 Canadian Junior Championship in Montreal, but lost the playoff match.
-He won the 2000 CYCC, Boys' Under 18 group, in Calgary with 5.5/6.
-He won the knockout-style provincial Quebec Championship in 2000.
+He tied for 1st-2nd places, with Danny Goldenberg, in the 1999–2000 Canadian Junior Championship in Montreal, and won the playoff game against Goldenberg.

+He won the 2000 Youth Championship, Boys' Under 18 group, in Calgary with 5.5/6, and followed up by winning the knockout-style provincial Quebec Championship that same year.

-He defeated Grandmaster Igor Miladinović by 3.5-2.5 in a 2000 exhibition match in Montreal.
-He followed this up by winning the 2000–01 Canadian Junior Championship in Montreal with 6.5/8.
-He then won the 2001 CYCC at Sackville with a perfect score, 7/7.
-A below-standard result was only shared 4th-6th place in the 2001–02 Canadian Junior Championship at Winnipeg with 5/8.
+Charbonneau defeated Igor Miladinović by 3.5-2.5 in a 2000 exhibition match in Montreal that was widely reported.
+He then won the 2000–01 Canadian Junior Championship in Montreal with 6.5/8, as well as winning the 2001 Youth Championship at Sackville with a perfect score of 7/7.
+A below-average result was his shared 4th-6th place in the 2001–02 Canadian Junior Championship at Winnipeg with 5/8.

-Canadian Olympian
+Olympiads

-Charbonneau earned his first Canadian national team selection at the age of 17 in 2000, and has gone on to play for Canada in the next three Chess Olympiads as well.
-He earned his FIDE Master (FM) title from his performance at Istanbul 2000, as well as from the Montreal International a few months earlier.
-A summary of his Olympiad results follows (from olimpbase.org).
-His aggregate to date is (+14 =12 -17), with his most memorable moment coming from a victory over the world's top-rated player, Viswanathan Anand, at Turin.
+Charbonneau earned his first Canadian national team selection at the age of 17 in 2000, and played for Canada in the next four Chess Olympiads as well.
+He earned his FIDE Master title from his performance at Istanbul 2000, as well as from the Montreal International a few months earlier.
+His aggregate is +14 =12 -17, including a victory over Viswanathan Anand at Turin.